 Before you break ground on a new garden, look around.
 Your chosen site should offer plenty of direct sunlight – at least 8 hours per day.
 Most vegetables don’t appreciate having wet feet, so well-drained soil is also important.
 If your existing soil is less than ideal, a raised bed may be your best option.
 Raised beds offer so many advantages.
 They warm up early in spring, drain well, and can be intensively planted which means more food in less space.
 Plus, my raised beds have far fewer weeds than my old in-ground garden.
 It also pays to pull weeds before they flower and set seeds.
 If you’re ready to be a raised bed gardener, you’ll find plenty of great planning advice from Tara in this post.

 The best soil for the easiest vegetables to grow

 Pay attention to your soil – healthy soil is everything!
 These may be some of the easiest vegetables to grow, but they’re not going to be happy planted in poor soil.
 Dig in some organic matter like compost or aged manure before planting and again between successive crops to keep production high.
 Gardening in containers?
 Use a high-quality potting mix – not garden soil – blended with compost for your potted vegetables.
 I also like to add a granular organic vegetable fertilizer to my raised beds and container gardens at planting time to feed plants all season long.

 Finally, if you’re still on the fence about building or making a new garden bed just for vegetables, consider that many of these crops – like bush beans, cherry tomatoes, and garlic – can be planted in existing flower gardens.
-We think food and flowers make perfect planting partners – garden BFF’s! – as discussed in this article.
+We think food and flowers make perfect planting partners – garden BFF’s!.

 A list of the easiest vegetables to grow